grisottom/ansible-docker-rh/README.md

 It is the base host image, enabled to receive ansible commands.

-The base image is UBI8, the (new de facto container base image for Red Hat Enterprise Linux 8)[https://developers.redhat.com/articles/ubi-faq].
+The base image is UBI8, the [new de facto container base image for Red Hat Enterprise Linux 8](https://developers.redhat.com/articles/ubi-faq).

 Added to the base image we have:
 - python3
 - openssh-server

-Added configuration of 'ssh-server' to '/etc/ssh/sshd_config'
+Added to configuration of 'ssh-server' in '/etc/ssh/sshd_config'

 ```
   PasswordAuthentication no